joce1ynn/fitness-tracker-MERN/README.md

 ## Description:

-This is a MERN-stack application that helps you to track your daily exercises.
-It allows users to create an account, add new exercises including cardio and resistance, and login to check the workout history.
+A user-friendly MERN-stack application that enables individuals to easily track and manage their daily fitness routines.
+Features include logging and tracking of both cardio and resistance exercises, viewing of workout history, and ability to delete exercises.

 ## Technology: